ben594/align/README.md

 3. In your VM, move into the repository directory and then run `install.sh`.
    This will install a bunch of things, set up an important file called `.flashenv`, and creates a simple PostgreSQL database named `amazon`.

-4. If you are running a local Vagrant VM, to view the app in your browser, you simply need to visit [http://localhost:5000/](http://localhost:5000/).

-5. If you are running a Google VM, to view the app in your browser, you may need to edit the firewall rules.
+4. If you are running a Google VM, to view the app in your browser, you may need to edit the firewall rules.
    The [Google VM instructions](https://sites.duke.edu/compsci316_01_f2021/creating-and-running-vm-on-google-cloud/) on the course page has instructions for how to add rules at the bottom. if those for some reason are outdated, here are [instructions provided by Google](https://cloud.google.com/vpc/docs/using-firewalls).
-   To begin with, create a rule to open up port 5000.
-That should enable you to run `flask run --host=0.0.0.0` and view your app using your browser by pointing it to `vm_external_ip_addr:5000`.
+   Create a rule to open up port 5000, which flask will run on.

 ## Running/Stopping the Website